 For many, the summertime is a time to sit back and relax, enjoy friends and family, and get into the great outdoors.
 Extended time outside often includes hours spent at the beach, near a pool, or with picnics at a local park.
 Regardless of what you do, you can usually count on increased exposure to sun and heat.
 Here are some tips to protect you as you take in all that summer has to offer.

 The Skin Cancer Foundation shares some facts that may surprise you:

 - More than 90 percent of the visible changes commonly attributed to skin aging are caused by the sun.

-It's no wonder that sunscreens should be considered a vital part of a comprehensive sun protection regimen that includes seeking shade, covering up with clothing including a wide-brimmed hat and UV-blocking sunglasses and avoiding tanning and UV tanning booths.
+It's no wonder that sunscreens should be considered a vital part of a comprehensive sun protection regimen that includes seeking shade, covering up with clothing including a wide-brimmed hat, wearing UV-blocking sunglasses, and avoiding tanning and UV tanning booths.
 Learn more about skin cancer and how it can be prevented.

-Drowning is one of the leading causes of death among children each year.
+Drowning is one of the leading causes of death among children.
 Here are some tips to help keep kids safe around water: